 Financing for beneficiaries continues to be a major obstacle, as a result of which they continuously face difficulties in securing financing options.
-There is a persistent problem with the unavailability of funds in some states, resulting in further delay in fund disbursement from the state government to the dedicated cell/officer responsible for promoting and initiating MIS schemes at the state level.
-This in turn leads to lengthy cycles of subsidy, which is usually seen to be ranging from 120 to 150 days, whereas preferably it should be 75 days.
-There is a necessity to find ways to guarantee availability of funds on time and for simpler funding norms for farmers on priority.
+Through consultation with stakeholders it was found that there is a persistent problem with the unavailability offunds in some states, resulting in further delay in fund disbursement from the state government to the dedicated cell/officer responsible for promoting and initiating MIS schemes at the state level.
+This in turn leads to lengthy cycles of subsidy.
+There is a necessity to find ways to guarantee availability of funds on time and for simpler funding norms for farmers on priority16.